Best daily deals

 Why you should trust SoundGuys

 The gaming headset space, much like many other parts of the audio industry, is rife with exaggerated language and gimmicky features that often don’t add much of anything to your experience.
-It’s easy to get caught up in the flashy lights and promises of immersive audio and bass so intense it’ll rupture your eardrums (in a good way, somehow), but most of that stuff flat out doesn’t matter.
-That’s why we review headsets, and why we have lists like this.
+It’s easy to get caught up in the flashy lights and promises of immersive audio and bass so intense it’ll rupture your eardrums (in a good way, somehow), but most of that stuff flat-out doesn’t matter.
+That’s why we review headsets and why we have lists like this.

 When it comes down to it, I don’t just review gaming headsets because I’m passionate about good audio.
 Pretty much everything I do here at SoundGuys focuses on gaming content, and that’s because I’ve been a gamer my whole life.
 You name it, I’ve probably played it.
-I know what kind of audio features are important for different kinds of games, and maybe more importantly: which ones aren’t.
+I know what kind of audio features are important for different kinds of games and, maybe more importantly, which ones aren’t.

 Frequently asked questions about the best wireless gaming headsets